Calvert Cliffs Fossils: Shark Teeth and Miocene Fossils of Maryland

 Sunscreen/Water/Snacks

-Anytime you are outdoors, you should have adequate amounts of water, insect repellent, some food, water resistant suntan lotion, and a hat!
-There's often no shade along the beachs.
+Anytime you are outdoors, you should have adequate amounts of water, insect repellent, some food, water resistant suntan lotion, and a hat.

 Don't Overpack

 I often see collectors who look like they are hiking the appalachian trail for 6 months.
 Don't overdo it.
-You want to have fun while collecting.
-You don't want to have to carry 30 pounds of MRE's, 2 tents, 3 changes of clothes, a rubber ducky, etc...
+You want to have fun while collecting and don't want to carry 30 pounds of MRE's, 2 tents, 3 changes of clothes, a rubber ducky, etc...

-Idealy, you want to pack light and come home heavy with shark teeth and other fossils.
+Idealy, pack light and come home heavy with fossils.

 Tips for fossil collecting at the Calvert Cliffs